 Auction has traditionally been the preferred method for selling probate properties.

 However, vendors do not always have a choice, sometimes it’s not possible to sell with vacant possession.
 Some vendors have become “accidental landlords” with no planned exit route, but their personal circumstance might change, requiring them to sell their tenanted property quickly.
 Rather than asking their tenant to vacate the property at short notice they might feel more comfortable selling with the tenant in place.
-Or there might be legal reasons why the property has to be sold tenanted, due to the type of tenancy agreement that’s in place e.g. a regulated tenancy or life tenancy.
+Or there might be legal reasons why the property has to be sold tenanted, due to the type of tenancy agreement that’s in place e.g. a sitting/regulated/life tenancy.

 For illegally tenanted properties, auction can be the best way to sell.